reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ("file:/mysrc").split().tokenize("\n").to("jms:queue:myQueue")
 ```

 Camel has several [pre-built components](https://camel.apache.org/components/latest/) and many others built by communities.
-Here is a snippet of the components in Camel to give an idea of the type of the wide variety of systems we can integrate :
+Here is a snippet of the components available in Camel which gives us an idea of the wide range of systems we can integrate using the framework:

  | | | | | |
 -|-|-|-|-|-|-